galuhalifani/kalenda_bot/docs/PRIVACY.md

 ## 📁 Data Retention

-- Event-related messages may be temporarily stored to provide context and memory.
+- Event-related messages may be temporarily stored to provide context and memory, and will be removed after 24 hours.
-- Google access tokens are encrypted and stored securely.
+- Google access and refresh tokens are encrypted and stored securely.
-- You may revoke access or delete your data at any time by messaging: `revoke`.
+- You may revoke access or delete your data at any time by messaging: `revoke access`.

 ---